ZeeOG/ZeeOG/README.md

 - 👋 Hi, I’m Muna
-- 👀 I’m interested in AI/ML engineering, Audio programming and Augumented and Virtual reality.
+- 👀 I’m interested in Embedded Systems Engineering, AI/ML Engineering and Audio Programming.
 I'm also looking at how these fields can overlap and be used together
-- 🌱 I have experience using C, javascript, python and Java
+- 🌱 I have experience programming in C, C++, python and Java.
+I also have experience using VHDL and MultiSim
-- I am currently looking at audio programming
+- I am currently taking courses involving the use of C and C++ in embedded systems engineering
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me on IG is call.me._.muna

 <!---